 Attorneys are up-to-date on the changes in the law, so businesses always remain compliant.
 Within a law firm, you can find work in a myriad of roles.
 For example, a business law clerk may earn between $17 and $22 and help draft legal documents, fill out governmental applications, perform legal research, and more while earning their law degree.

 Cannabis Real Estate

 Cannabis real estate agents help cannabis businesses find the perfect location for their operations.
 Whether its a dispensary, extraction company, or grower, real estate professionals ensure businesses find a place that adheres to state and local laws.
 As a real estate agent, you’d be responsible for showing and selling commercial properties.
-Real estate agents in the cannabis industry can earn between $15 and $20 per hour.
+Real estate agents in the cannabis industry can earn between $50-100,000k per year.

 Cannabis tourism is all the latest rage.
 From the U.S. to Canada and beyond, people are buying weed when they travel for many reasons.
 Cannabis tourism has skyrocketed in the U.S. Job seekers can find jobs giving tours of grow facilities, dispensaries, and glass-blowing studios.

 Drivers can take guests around in a luxury limo or party bus to a variety of events and activities.
 Cannabis-friendly bed and breakfasts have also been sprouting up across the nation offering guests a 420-friendly experience.